Version 0.12.0 (2014-10-09)

 - The

-specifies additional information to put into the output filename, for use by the package manager for versioning. - debug info generation has continued to improve and should be more reliable under both gdb and lldb.
+-C metadataspecifies additional metadata to hash into symbol names, and-C extra-filenamespecifies additional information to put into the output filename, for use by the package manager for versioning. - debug info generation has continued to improve and should be more reliable under both gdb and lldb.

 - rustc has experimental support for compiling in parallel